Last updated 16 September 2025

 What happens after repossession?

-The lender must give a notice within 14 days of repossession detailing the amount outstanding.
+The lender must give a notice within 14 days of repossession detailing the amount outstanding and the enforcement expenses incurred.
 The goods can be sold after 21 days from the date of this notice.
-The borrower can recover the goods if they pay the lender’s reasonable enforcement expenses and the arrears.
+The borrower can recover the goods if they pay the lender’s reasonable enforcement expenses and the arrears (s 102 Credit Code).

 If the borrower does not retrieve the goods, the goods must then be sold as soon as reasonably practicable and for the best price obtainable.
 The borrower will be responsible for any shortfall in the amount payable.

-If a lender or agent does not repossess in compliance with the National Credit Code, the borrower can apply for a court order for the return of the goods (s 108) and for compensation (s 106).
+If a lender or agent does not repossess in compliance with the Credit Code (e.g. if the credit provider did not sell the goods as soon as reasonably practicable for the best price), the borrower can apply for a court order for the return of the goods (s 108) and for compensation (s 106).